MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

 Implement these methods in a way that allows at least one battle to take place.
 Feel free to add helper methods and additional features to make it a playable terminal game.

+This is just the start of what you can make.
+Add to your game with these stretch challenges.

 ## Stretch Challenges
 * Add a command line interface that allows for creating, editing, and battling teams.